Why the Brooklyn Marine Terminal Development is Awful - Comparing It To Great Waterfronts Around the World

 Paris Plage - From a highway along the Seine to the best waterfront in the world

 The Paris waterfront along the River Seine used to be dominated by a highway.
-Cars were the only entities that could enjoy that most precious of space as they sped along it on the way to somewhere else.
-Then, around 2003 under mayor Bertrand Delanoë, the City decided that this was a waste of enormous potential and transformed it into a place for the people.
+Cars were the only entities that could enjoy that most precious of spaces as they sped along it on the way to somewhere else.
+Then, around 2003, under Mayor Bertrand Delanoë, the City decided that this was a waste of enormous potential and transformed it into a place for the people.

 The Right Bank of the Seine was permanently transformed into a waterfront promenade.
 But it has become far more than just a place to walk and enjoy the views of the river.
 Especially in the summer, this area has become a place to have numerous fun and interesting experiences such as playing games, dancing in the evenings, playing in the sand, eating at various restaurants and cafes, engaging with the arts, and more.